 For the colors, I just really like the pink from White Industries.
 I think it’s a nice shade, and it’s such a nice combination with the gray.
 This year at NAHBS it really struck me that most of my bikes are single colors.
 Amongst this sea of $800-$2,000 paint jobs I had six bikes in my booth and I think four of them were single-color bikes.
 I hope it’s not a detriment to my business [laughs].
 I just really enjoy a bike that’s meant to be used, and the ones that get used the most usually don’t have $1,000 paint jobs.

 Thanks again to Curtis Inglis from Retrotec for sharing and congratulations again for 25 years of crafting great looking bikes.
-Curtis takes orders all year ‘round, and still has limited 25th Anniversary headbadges for sale.
-Check out Part 1 of our interview if you missed it, or see the full photo gallery here.
+Curtis takes orders all year ‘round.
+If you missed Part 1 of our interview, you can find that here, or see the full photo gallery here.
 Then check back again soon for more!